ETM2097/Advent-of-Code-2025/AoC7/include/Readme.md

 ```

 Those are all the methods that we needed for this challenge, but we can always expand the functionality of the HashMap in the future if needed.
 And we hope to find another challenge where we can expand this code further.

+**23/12:** I come the future and I can confirm that we did expand this HashMap implementation in Day 11 of the challenge, where we added more functionalities and improved the hashing method.
+Please check INCLUDE's [README](../../INCLUDE/README.md#hashmap-implementation) for more details about the improvements made to this HashMap implementation.